nixcon/2024.nixcon.org/content/faq.md

 # Do I need to prepare anything?

-As you prepare for the event we'd like to encourage all attendees to download any important repos to their local machines and prepare their API-Keys beforehand so we won't get rate-limited by Github.
+As you prepare for the event we'd like to encourage all attendees to download any important repos to their local machines and prepare their API-Keys beforehand as **we will** get rate limited by some organisations.

+The Nix manual shows how to configure nix to use with [access-tokens](https://nix.dev/manual/nix/2.24/command-ref/conf-file.html#conf-access-tokens).

+For GitHub for example we recommend a [fine-grained token](https://github.com/settings/personal-access-tokens/new) with no extra account permissions, as it will be only used for authentication purposes.

 {{</ box >}}